-Mirriam webster: Definition of decision
+Definition of decision

 Many of us assume that this means the more decisions we make, the more tired we will get from making decisions.
 While this is true, there is actually a little more to it than that.
-Which brings me to the final point of today’s article.

-Making decisions will reduce your decision fatigue.
+Believe it or not, but making decisions can actually reduce your decision fatigue.

 “Wait.
 What?
 I’m confused.”